tstana/cubes-sw/scripts/README.md

 - The program ensures that only a single bit is set within bits [224..255].
 (Only a single block from the ASIC can be routed to the digital_probe, not more.)
 - The configuration data as mentioned above is stored to an output file text file.
-- The program resides on the cubes-sw repository (https://github.com/tstana/cubes-sw)